pzarfos/lsecs/README.md

 * Python 3 is recommended (but will run with python 2.7)
 * Install AWS boto3 using pip (google it for latest install instructions)
-* Install tabulate for better output, using pip (pip install tabulate --user)
+* Install prettytable for better output, using pip (pip install prettytable --user)

 ### IAM